-The Bible and Quran clash since Yahweh avoids complete aloneness in his essence, while Allah does not have any internal unity of persons in his isolation.
+The Bible and Quran clash since Yahweh avoids complete aloneness in his essence, while Allah has no internal unity of persons in his isolation.
 Discerning God’s Oneness opens the door know who God is.

 Absoluteness contrasts with unity.
 Absoluteness demonstrates completeness in how Allah is one without any other persons.
 Unity, however, reflects a joining of persons.
 Yahweh and Allah’s Oneness show how each willingly shares or holds back.
 We are partakers of his divine image in creation, and Yahweh desires to connect with us.
 Oneness in Unity (Trinity) avoids isolation; Absolute Oneness guards it.

 Quite often, when we lived among those who believe in Absolute Oneness, they questioned us, “Do you believe in one or three gods?”
 The question’s importance for Middle Easterners ties the basis of belief with their concept of Allah as the one and only.
 My typical personal response was, “God is one, and he loves us.”
 Thus, affirming a key idea and creating a thirst for Yahweh’s desire to connect with each of us.
-Christians never believe in three gods but need to assert the belief in God’s oneness more often without denying the Trinity.
+Christians never believe in three gods but must assert the belief in God’s oneness more often without denying the Trinity.
 (See my article comparing Absoluteness with Trinity.)

-When speaking of God as Trinity in Central Asia, the “threeness” of the word stood out more than the onenessTajik: сегона, Uzbek: uchlik. becoming a glaring obstacle to sharing the truth.
+Importantly, when speaking of God as Trinity in Central Asia, the “threeness” of the word stood out more than the onenessTajik: сегона, Uzbek: uchlik. becoming a glaring obstacle to sharing the truth.
 In the Middle East, believers use an Arabic word for Trinity (تثلیث), and confusion ensues.
-There will always be misunderstandings and natural resistance when explaining the Trinity to Muslims because the Quran presents the Christian truth as a false doctrine.
+Unfortunately, there will always be misunderstandings and natural resistance when explaining the Trinity to Muslims because the Quran presents the Christian truth as a false doctrine.
 Al-Ghazali, a prominent and well-known Islamic philosopher, stated, “Oneness is the indication of the true, multiplicity is the indication of the false.”
 Al-Ghazali Kitab Sharh Aja’ib al-Qalb.
 Translated by R. J. McCarthy in Deliverance from Error.
 Louisville: Twayne Publishers, 1980, 190.
-Thus Al-Ghazali would say the Trinity is heresy.
+Thus, Al-Ghazali would say the Trinity is heresy.

 For these reasons, in Central Asia, I began to stress the essence of Yahweh’s oneness during initial conversations with our neighbors and friends, which helped them better understand what the Bible—not the Quran—says about Yahweh.
-Likewise, critical theological terms described meaning, which, as a result, countered certain false beliefs.
-Theologically, the Central Asian Christians understood the meaning of specific words and clarified these situations.
+The ability in discerning God’s oneness in the Central Asian context gave meaning to theological words and often clarified many situations.
 Today, in speaking with Muslims, we need to know what terms they are using and what they mean by these terms.
 The nature of the deities’ “oneness” presents a contrast that determines a distinct perspective on marriage.

-Yahweh’s oneness reveals a complexity.
+When discerning God’s oneness, this reveals a complexity.
 “In the beginning, God created the heavens and the earth.
 2 The earth was without form and void, and darkness was over the face of the deep.
 And the Spirit of God was hovering over the face of the waters.3 And God said, “Let there be light,” and there was light” (Gen. 1:1–3).
 We see God, his Spirit, and his Word (“God said”) functioning in unity to create.
-They relate without rival partnership in creation.
+They relate without rival partnerships in creation.
 Unity, not disunity, labels their essence and work.
-Muslims assume this unity is another deity or a partner to the true God.
+Yet, Muslims assume this unity is another deity or a partner to the true God.
 Yet, unity cultivates unity in personal being and function, never displaying an internal rivalry.

 For further reading, see Searching Below the Surface.